jasonmajors/shopping-cart/README.md

 # Shopping Cart

 This is a project I'm working on to learn more about PHP and the CakePHP framework.
-A shopping cart utilizes a many-to-many backend scheme between between Products and Orders, which is a relationship I had never implemented before.
+This is web application for a fictional online retail company, "Majors' Outdoor Emporium".
+The main goal of this project was to create a functional shopping cart, where a user can add products to their cart, view their cart, checkout, and view their past orders.

-I'm still working on fleshing out the application more so it can pass as a website for a fake retail company, however the main goal of the project was to have a working backend for checking out orders, and any other functionality is icing on the cake.
+I'm still working on fleshing out the application more/making it look pretty so it can pass as a website for a fake retail company, however the main focus of the project was creating the working shopping cart backend, and any other functionality is icing on the cake.